 An MCA isn’t a loan; it’s a business cash advance secured by future credit card sales.
 The total cost to get the business cash advance is set up front and never changes.
 If your $50,000 MCA is going to cost you $5,000 (for a total repayment due of $55,000), it will always cost you $5,000.
 It’s repaid via regular, automatic transfers from your credit card processor directly to your MCA lender.

-Payment installment amounts are set by a percentage you agreed to when putting the MCA together, typically anywhere from 5 to 10% of credit card sales.
-So the actual dollar amount paid in a given installment can go up and down, but keeps the same proportion relative to your overall revenue.
+Payment installment amounts are set by a percentage you agreed to when putting the MCA together.
+They can typically range anywhere from 5 to 10% of credit card sales.
+So the actual dollar amount paid in a given installment can go up and down.
+However, it will keep the same proportion relative to your overall revenue.
 This is why there’s no fixed due date by which the entire MCA must be paid back.